oxygen-hunter/SoK-Code-Obfuscation-in-LLM-VD-arxiv/README.md

-# A Systematic Study of Source-Level Transformations Against LLM-based Vulnerability Detection
+# A Systematic Study of Code Obfuscation Against LLM-based Vulnerability Detection

-This is the repo for paper "A Systematic Study of Source-Level Transformations Against LLM-based Vulnerability Detection".
+This is the repo for paper "A Systematic Study of Code Obfuscation Against LLM-based Vulnerability Detection".

 ---